Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 * Go the Brahms Castle, talk to him and refuse to fight.
 * Before ending the chapter you should remove the Nibelungen Ring on Valkyrie.
 At the start of chapter 5 you should be around 40 seal value depending on how many characters you recruited.
 * In Chapter 5 recruit Mystina and Lucian, you should have single digit Seal value now.
 * Make sure to send Lucian to Valhalla before the end of Chapter 6.
-Sending someone will raise your seal value by +12 per character sent, but recruiting someone is a -2 so it should balance out with the remaining warriors, especially if you dont re-equip the Nibelungen Ring.
+Sending someone will raise your seal value by +12 per character sent, but recruiting someone is a -2 so it should balance out with the remaining warriors especially if you don't re-equip the Nibelungen Ring.

 ![](https://media.retroachievements.org/Badge/153516.png) [Lingering Doubts (3)](https://retroachievements.org/achievement/108461)
 _Witness Lucian transfer scene_